mrbid/USTOR-160/README.md

 head with all the memory pre-allocated keeps writes O(1) while still being advantageous to culling oldest IDFA's first.

+For small single server solutions, a local instance of USTOR-160 should have more than adequate performance and reliability.

 PHP Functions for Write and Check operations